dimz13/Psychic-Game/README.md

 ## Logic of the game
-    The player has 9 chances to guess the letter the computer has picked.
+   - The player has 9 chances to guess the letter the computer has picked.
-    If player failed to guess then the losses counter increments and Guesses left counter is reset for a new guessing battle.
+   - If player fails to guess in 9 chances then the losses counter increments and Guesses left counter is reset for a new guessing battle.
-    If player is awesome and guessed correctly then the wins counter increments and you get another chance to beat the computer.
+   - If player is awesome and guessed correctly then the wins counter increments and you get another 9 turns to beat the computer again.

 ## Tools Used